Het-Didactische-Hulpmiddelen-Team/-/README.md

 After execution the script will tell you which files you are missing.
 Make sure to check this output!

-SUCCESS: A zip-file has been created, ready fro you to upload to xToledo.
+SUCCESS: A zip-file has been created, ready for you to upload to xToledo.